sudiplun/sh/README.md

 #bash script
-It is a personal preference
+It is a personal preference.
+##No Time
+jump my sh